Ask AI

 Nonpharmacologic interventions

-Smoking cessation: as per GINA 2024 guidelines, Advise smoking cessation at every visit in patients who smoke or vape.
+Smoking cessation: as per GINA 2024 guidelines, advise smoking cessation at every visit in patients who smoke or vape.
 Provide access to counseling and smoking cessation programs if available.

 A